 Moving can be stressful and one of the main things that might cause the stress is worrying about your dishes or glassware being shattered when you open those boxes.
-Here are a few tips to ensure that your breakables have the best chance of survival during the move.
+Here are a few tips on how to pack dishes and glassware during your next move.

 Make sure the boxes you are using are sturdy enough to protect your items.
 It may be tempting to head over to the nearest grocery or beverage store and ask if they have boxes.
 This, however, isn’t the best of ideas.
 You have no way of knowing where those boxes may have been and what was packed in them previously.
 Little unwanted pests love to house themselves into the corrugation of boxes, especially ones that smell like food.
 Plus, these are boxes are usually designed to be broken down and only sturdy enough for one-time use.
 That means they will quickly degrade over a short period of time.
 Do you really want to put breakables into boxes that are designed to be easily broken?
 For these fragile items, it is best to invest in dish pack boxes, which are heavy duty and have a divided cell that fits inside the box to keep glass separated from each other and cushioned.
 These help withstand the pressure of being stacked with other boxes in a moving truck or even in a storage unit.